jptrsn/ha-discourse-backup-sync/README.md

 Your backups will now sync automatically according to the schedule.
 Check the Status tab anytime to test your connection!

 ## Web UI Configuration

-All configuration is done through the beautiful web UI with three tabs:

 ### Setup Tab
 - Initial SSH configuration